 Net Price: $24,562

-Goddard College, a selective liberal arts institution in scenic Vermont, has a progressive academic atmosphere certain to appeal to the secularist student.
-With a student body of under 600, Goddard is able to work with both the academic and ethical goals of each individual.
-Secularists are increasingly present at this college, and the mission of the college is to develop a student’s intellect and ability to function responsibly in society.
-Goddard assists students with need-based grants, as well as awards to those who demonstrate rigorous learning and collaboration with others.
+Goddard College is a selective liberal arts institution in Vermont.
+It has a progressive academic atmosphere certain to appeal to the secularist student.
+It has a student body of under 600.
+Goddard is able to work with both the academic and ethical goals of each individual.
+Secularists are increasingly present at this college.
+The college’s mission is to develop a student’s intellect and ability to function responsibly in society.
+Goddard assists students with need-based grants.
+It also has awards for those who demonstrate rigorous learning and collaboration with others.

 #11 – Colorado College